RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 - name: Ping all servers
   hosts: all
   tasks:
-  - name: Call the ping module
+  - name: Ping a server using the ping module
     ping:
       data: pong from Ansible
 EOF